Powercoder64/DDCN_SRM/README.md

 We provide you the *offline semantic reference attributes*, ```off_sem_ref_attr_OAD.npy```, and the *semantic reference scores*, ```sem_ref_scr_OAD.npy```.

-If you want to obtain the above SRM outputs manually, please use the following codes in the ```utils``` folder:
+If you want to obtain the above SRM outputs manually, please use the following codes in the ```SRM``` folder:

 ```convert_to_sem_ref_attr_OAD.py```: to convert the OAD data to *semantic reference attributes*.
 ```convert_to_sem_ref_scr_OAD.py```: to convert the *semantic reference attributes* to *semantic reference scores*, using *recommendation systems*.